ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ## 2. Application scenario

 SEBuCCI aligns data from different sources in order to gain insight, through to data, into school self-evaluations.
 In particular, SEBuCCI looks at available school safety certificates and cultural institutions, such as libraries and museums, as possible reasons behind positive school self-evaluation results.

+In order to achieve this, the project aligns 1) the results of school self-evaluation for school year 2016-2017; 2) the data related to school building certificates (especially habitability and earthquake resistance); 3) the geo-data about cultural institutions such as libraries and museums in the school surroundings.
+The result will be a an explorable map which allows users to visualize relevant data for each school in Italy.

 ### 2.1 School self-evaluation